input-output-hk/catalyst-voices/docs/src/catalyst-standards/draft-cips/role-registration/cip-xxxx.md

 A PKI consists of:

 * A certificate authority (CA) that stores, issues and signs the digital certificates;
-  * Each dApp can control its own CA,  the user trusts the dApp as CA implicitly (or explicitly) by using the dApp.
+  * Each dApp *MAY* control its own CA,  the user trusts the dApp as CA implicitly (or explicitly) by using the dApp.
-  * It is permissible for root certificates to be self signed, effectively each user becomes their own CA.
+  * It is also permissible for root certificates to be self signed, effectively each user becomes their own CA.
-  * However all Certificates are associated with blockchain addresses, typically the Stake address, but also potentially the drep key.
+  * However all Certificates are associated with blockchain addresses, typically one or more Stake Public Key.
+    * A certificate could be associated with multiple Stake Addresses, Payment Addresses or DRep Public Keys, as required.
+  * A dApp may require that a well known public CA is used.
+  The chain of trust can extend off chain to centralized CAs.
+  * DAOs or other organizations can also act as a CA for their members.
+  * This is intentionally left open so that the requirements of the dApp can be flexibly accommodated.
 * A registration authority (RA) which verifies the identity of entities requesting their digital certificates to be stored at the CA;
   * Each dApp is responsible for identifying certificates relevant for its use that are stored on-chain and are their own RA.
+  * The dApp may choose to not do any identifying.
+  * The dApp can rely on decentralized identity to verify identity in a trustless way.
 * A central directory—i.e., a secure location in which keys are stored and indexed;
   * This is the blockchain itself.
+  * As mentioned above, the chain of trust can extend off-chain to traditional Web2 CA's.
 * A certificate management system managing things like the access to stored certificates or the delivery of the certificates to be issued;
-  * This is managed by each dApp in the manor required of the dApp.
+  * This is managed by each dApp according to its requirements.
 * A certificate policy stating the PKI's requirements concerning its procedures.
   Its purpose is to allow outsiders to analyze the PKI's trustworthiness.
-  * This is also defined and managed by each dApp.
+  * This is also defined and managed by each dApp according to its requirements.

 ### The role x.509 plays in this scheme

-We leverage the x.509 PKI primitives and take advantage of the significant existing code bases and infrastructure which already exists.
+We leverage the x.509 PKI primitives.
+We intentionally take advantage of the significant existing code bases and infrastructure which already exists.

+#### Certificate formats

+x.509 certificates can be encoded in

 We encode x.509 certificates using [CBOR Encoded X.509 Certificates][C509], Each certificate includes its on-chain anchor (public key).
 The on-chain anchors currently envisioned are: